If you’re visiting Fergusons Downtown, here’s what you need to know!

 You can see the chefs and what’s currently on the menu here.

-8. Market Shop
+Market Shop (Closed)

 Market in the Alley, which is currently on break, had local creators selling their work.
 The Market Shop features over 70 local vendors with everything from clothes to soaps to home decor.